Pierpaolo Donati: Relational society

 In the years 2000-2018 Donati intensified the convergence with critical realism, which he had already adopted since the research of the 1970s, and with the idea of social morphogenesis, applied to topics such as family, business, associations, citizenship, civil society.
 Being a critical realist, his work has been criticised by other relational sociologists adopting different approaches, such as François Dépelteau and Chris Powell, Gholam Reza Azarian and Jan Fuhse.
 However Mathieu Deflem asked him for an autobiography for the book ‘Sociologists in a Global Age.
 Biographical Perspectives’.

 In recent years, Donati has pursued the intention of constructing a "relational theory of society" that is clearly distinct from what he calls ‘relationalist sociologies’, meaning those sociologies that profess cultural, ethical relativism and reduce relationships to pure procedural flows.
 With Simon Laflamme, Doug Porpora and many other sociologists, he insists on the difference between the "relational" approach (which is based on a stratified ontology) and "relationalist" approaches (which support a flat ontology) for social sciences.
-This difference is the badrock for new studies on human relations vis-à-vis the spreading of artificial intelligence and robotics.
+This difference is the bedrock for new studies on human relations vis-à-vis the spreading of artificial intelligence and robotics.